Privacy Policy

 We use the WordPress cookie plugin “Borlabs Cookie” from Borlabs GmbH, Rübenkamp 32, 22305 Hamburg, Germany.
 This service enables us to obtain and manage the consent of website users for data processing.

-• Cookie lifetime,
+• Cookie duration,

 • Cookie version,

-• Domain and path of the WordPress page,
+• Domain and path of the wordpress page,

-• Selection in the cookie banner,
+• Selection in cookie banner,

-• UID (a randomly generated ID),
+• UID (a randomly generated ID).

 8. Contents of our website